Rotterdam: Popular music, film, festivals

-Rotterdam features some urban architecture projects, nightlife, and many summer festivals celebrating the city's multicultural population and identity, such as the Caribbean-inspired "Summer Carnival", the Dance Parade, Rotterdam 666, the Metropolis pop festival and the World Port Days.
-In the years 2005–2011 the city struggled with venues for pop music.
-Many of the venues suffered severe financial problems.
+Rotterdam also became the home of Gabber, a type of hardcore electronic music popular in the mid-1990s, with hard beats and samples.
+Groups like Neophyte and Rotterdam Terror Corps (RTC) started in Rotterdam, playing at clubs like Parkzicht.
+In the years 2005–2011, the city struggled with keeping venues for pop music; many of them suffered severe financial problems.
 This resulted in the disappearance of the major music venues Nighttown and WATT and smaller stages such as Waterfront, Exit, and Heidegger.
-The city has a few venues for pop music like Rotown, Poortgebouw and Annabel.
-The venue WORM focuses on experimental music and related subcultural music.
+The city today has a few stages for pop music, like Rotown, Poortgebouw and Annabel.
+Additionally, the venue WORM focuses on experimental music, as well as various other cultural activities.